Introduction

 Think of it this way: anxiety is normal stress gone into overdrive.

-There’s no single reason why someone develops anxiety.
+There’s no single reason why someone develops it.
 Usually, it’s a mix of factors:

 A. Biological Factors